gerlaxrex/Amazon-Reviews-Sentiment-Analysis/README.md

 # Amazon Reviews Sentiment Analysis

-This repo contains a notebook for a Sentiment Analysis Model on the Amazon Videogames Reviews dataset.
+This repo contains a notebook for a Sentiment Analysis Model on the Amazon Videogames Reviews dataset (https://www.kaggle.com/bittlingmayer/amazonreviews).
 The main parts of the notebook are:
 1. Data Reading and Cleaning
 2. Small EDA